Rainstripes/Vice-NixOS/README.md

 </p>
 <p>

-Besides that, (this can be added to individual user configs & Works with both `home-manager` and `users.users.USERNAME.packages = with pkgs;)`, add/replace your python313 package with this:
+Besides that (this can be added to individual user configs & Works with both `home-manager` and `users.users.USERNAME.packages = with pkgs;)`, add/replace your python313 package with this:
 </p>

   ```